Garford History, Family Crest & Coats of Arms

 The surname Garford was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire and held a family seat at Sleeton.

-Important Dates for the Garford family
+Early History of the Garford family

 This web page shows only a small excerpt of our Garford research.
 Another 137 words (10 lines of text) covering the years 1444, 1455, 1487, 1510, and 1600 are included under the topic Early Garford History in all our PDF Extended History products and printed products wherever possible.